Chapter 19:

 “Kitezh, I could give you the option to give up and hand yourself over to me right now.
 Though at this point, I know you have some tricks up your sleeves.
 Or more like, tricks you turned invisible.”

 Jadwiga pulled out the two gemstones again.
 She threw the yellite aimlessly on the roof.
-Then once again, squeezed the redite in her left hand, and mimed out a gun with her right hand.
+Then once again, she squeezed the redite in her left hand, and mimed out a gun with her right hand.

 CLACK!